BLovegrove/tidal-wave/README.md

 # My changes:
 - Check the [docker example](https://github.com/BLovegrove/tidal-wave#docker-example) below!
 Made a small change to how that works.
 - Album name now does not include the album ID and replaces the square brackets around the year with round brackets.
-This part is just eprsonal preference!
+This part is just personal preference!
 The new format is 'AlbumName (AlbumYear)'

 # tidal-wave
 Waving at the [TIDAL](https://tidal.com) music service.
 Runs on (at least) Windows, macOS, and GNU/Linux.